demiangomez/Parallel.GAMIT/README.md

 ## DB Setup

-Skip this part if you are using an existing db
+Skip this part if you are using an existing db.

 1. bash command as postgres user: createuser gnss_data_osu;
 2. bash command as postgres user: createdb gnss;